Hedge Plant Lists

 Choosing Hedges for different purposes

 Formal hedging (the hedges that look well tended and are used in and around gardens) can be deciduous or evergreen.
 Some deciduous hedging holds its leaves (albeit dead) through the winter.
 This kind of hedging has the same attractions in terms of privacy that evergreen hedging does.
-However if wind protection is a consideration, then hedging plants that drop their leaves tend to make better windbreaks than evergreen/brown hedges as they reduce wind flow rather than block it entirely (which causes turbulence around the hedge).
-However hedging clothed in leaves (whether they are green or brown) looks less bleak.
+If wind protection is a consideration, then hedging plants that drop their leaves tend to make better windbreaks than evergreen/brown hedges as they reduce wind flow rather than block it entirely (which causes turbulence around the hedge).
+However, hedging clothed in leaves (whether they are green or brown) looks less bleak.

 Click on the highlighted plant names in the lists below to go to the relevant shopping page on this site where you will find more information about each hedge plant including pictures and any specific planting instructions together with the sizes we stock and their prices.

 Outstanding formal hedging that has beautiful foliage in spring which turns a warm golden brown by late autumn and then is held on the hedge through the winter.

 Identical hedging in all respects to green beech except for the leaf colour, which is almost pink in spring, darkening through burnished copper to purple.
 Looks good when mixed in the same hedge as green beech.

 Common Box is slow growing so best for smaller evergreen hedges and formal hedging in herb gardens and rose borders.
 Shade tolerant.